The Long Goodbye (novel): Plot summary

 Later, Marlowe is visited by a Mexican man who claims to have been present when Lennox was killed in his hotel room.
-Marlowe listens to his story but rejects it and offers his own version, ending with the revelation the Mexican man is none other than Lennox himself, who has had cosmetic surgery.
+Marlowe listens to his story but rejects it and offers his own version, ending with the revelation the Mexican man is none other than Lennox himself, who has had cosmetic surgery after his elaborately faked suicide.
 Lennox attempts to make amends for the trouble he has caused Marlowe but is rebuffed.
-While Marlowe claims that while he doesn't judge him for what he did, he returns the $5,000 bill and says Lennox is "not here anymore."
+While Marlowe claims that he doesn't judge him for what he did, he returns the $5,000 bill and says Lennox is "not here anymore."
 Lennox is hurt by this and leaves after saying goodbye.
 The novel ends with Marlowe listening to Lennox leave and faintly hoping he might return but instead explaining that he never saw him again.

-Background
+Thematic background

 The Long Good-bye is Chandler's most personal novel.
 He wrote it as his wife Cissie was dying.
 Her long illness and death had a profound effect on him, driving him into fits of melancholy and leading him to talk of and even to attempt suicide.
-Two characters in the novel are based on Chandler; both of them highlight Chandler's awareness of his flaws—his alcoholism and his doubts about the value of his writing.
+Two characters in the novel are based on Chandler; both of them highlight Chandler's awareness of his own flaws—his alcoholism and his doubts about the value of his writing.

 The character most clearly based on Chandler is the usually drunken writer Roger Wade.
 Like Chandler, Wade had a string of successful novels behind him, but as he grew older he found it more difficult to write.
 Also, like Chandler, Wade had written novels (romantic fiction) that were viewed by many as not real literature, whereas Wade wants to be thought of as a serious author.
-Wade also stands in for Chandler in discussions about literature, as in his praise of F. Scott Fitzgerald.
+Wade also stands in for Chandler in discussions about literature, as in his praise of F. Scott Fitzgerald and some rather more sceptical remarks about T S Eliot.

 The other Chandler stand-in is Terry Lennox.
 Like Chandler, Lennox is an alcoholic.
 Also like Chandler, he had fought in a war which left emotional scars.
 For Lennox, it was the Second World War; for Chandler, it was the First.
 Lennox is a Canadian citizen but he had spent a great deal of time in England and retained the restrained and formal attitude of an English gentleman.
 This made him somewhat of an anomaly in the fast-paced and more informal world of wealthy Los Angeles, which he inhabited because of his wife's money.

 Chandler was also raised in England and received a classical education there.
-Chandler also retained a great love for the English and what he viewed as their more civilised way of life compared to the shallowness and superficiality of Los Angeles.
+Chandler also retained a great love for the English and what he viewed as their more civilised way of life compared with the shallowness and superficiality of Los Angeles.
 This frequently put him at odds with screenwriting collaborators, such as Billy Wilder, and with most of Los Angeles and Hollywood society.